c0reysc0tt/bashCLIcheatsheet/README.md

-# Linux CLI cheatsheet
+# bash CLI cheatsheet

-### A reference tool for maintaining and searching a cheatsheet for Linux commands
+### A reference tool for maintaining and searching a cheatsheet for bash commands

 Summary:
 ---------------------